aria2/aria2/doc/manual-src/en/aria2c.rst

   decrypted and in PEM format.
 Use :option:`--rpc-secure` option to enable encryption.
 See also :option:`--rpc-certificate` option.

+.. option:: --rpc-save-upload-metadata[=true|false]

+  Save the uploaded torrent or metalink metadata in the directory specified by :option:`--dir` option.
+The filename consists of SHA-1 hash hex string of metadata plus extension.
+For torrent, the extension is '.torrent'.
+For metalink, it is '.meta4'.
+If false is given to this option, the downloads added by :func:`aria2.addTorrent` or :func:`aria2.addMetalink` will not be saved by :option:`--save-session` option.
+Default: ``false``

 .. option:: --rpc-secure[=true|false]

   RPC transport will be encrypted by SSL/TLS.
 The RPC clients must